kwezetsky/corvus-tech-database/1) General/ii) Company Regulations.md

 1) **Platform Terms of Service:**
 * a) Whilst on the ROBLOX platform, players must abide by the ROBLOX Terms of Service.

+Perpetrators will receive a minimum 3 day ban.

 2) **In-game Bugs:**
 * a) Players may not abuse bugs found within the game to obtain an unfair advantage for themselves or others.
-  * i) Examples of abusable bugs that may be encountered include but are not limited to: damaging other players through walls or obstructions, purposefully clipping oneself or others through walls or obstructions, frog jumping.
+* b) Examples of abusable bugs that may be encountered include but are not limited to:
+  * i) damaging other players through walls or obstructions
+  * ii) purposefully clipping oneself or others through walls or obstructions
+  * iii) frog jumping.
 * b) All bugs that are found must be reported to the Founder.

+Perpetrators will receive a minimum 1 day ban.

 3) **Admin Abusing:**
-* a) Individuals who have access to in-game commands may not utilise said commands for purposes that ruin the player experience.
+* a) Players who have access to in-game commands may not utilise said commands for purposes that ruin the player experience.
-* b) Individuals who have permissions to edit and configure the main group or departmental groups may not utilise said permissions with ill intent.
+* b) Players who have permissions to edit and configure the main group or departmental groups may not utilise said permissions with ill intent.

+Perpetrators will receive a minimum 7 day ban, and be blacklisted from the group.

+4) **Alternative Accounts:**
+* a) Players who intent to utilise an alt-account must register it within the communications server.
+* b) Players are authorised to have a maximum of 1 alt-account.
+* c) A player's alt-account may be used to riot/participate in tests as TS while they hold an employee position on their main account, and vice versa.

+Perpetrators will be exiled from all their departments and/or rank-locked to Intern.

 ### Section 2: Code of Conduct
 > The following section contains regulations that apply to company employees, meaning individuals ranked "Intern" or above within the main group.
+> Employees in violation of the CoC will be subject to legislative punishment.

 1) **Maturity and Professionalism:**
 * a) All employees must be mature and professional while conducting their duties.
+* b) Employees are not required to utilise grammar in-game unless:
+  * i) Stated otherwise by specific departmental regulations
+  * ii) In situations that require utmost maturity

+2) **Impersonation:**
+* a) Employees may not impersonate being a member of a department/division that they are not.
+* b) Employees may not impersonate being an individual of authority when they are not.

 ### Section 3: Test Subject Regulations:
 > The following section contains regulations that apply to Test Subjects.